mstanis/nwautograph/README.md

 ## Features

-- Retrieves global variables from etc/cfg.yml.
+- Retrieves global variables from `etc/cfg.yml`.
 - Automatically allocates IP addresses and AS numbers.
-- Parses a template from templates/switch.j2.
+- Parses a template from `templates/switch.j2`.
-- Places rendered files in the diagrams/ and config/ directories.
+- Places rendered files in the diagrams/ and `config/` directories.
 - Leaves are 'clickable' in SVG file.
+Github will not display links in previe mode.
+Pleae clone the repository locally or right-click on `topology.svg` preview and select "Open image in new tab"

 ## TODO
 - Implement some network topology logic in the configuration file, as currently everything is in the Python code.